Eni Plenitude: Electric mobility services

-As of December 31, 2024, it has 21,274 electric vehicle charging points.
+As of December 31, 2025, it has 22,758 electric vehicle charging points.

 Starting October 15, 2024, Plenitude launched On the Road, which unifies all home and on-road charging solutions under a single brand, also integrating the Be Charge brand within the company.

 Presence

-Through renewable energy production projects, Eni Plenitude is present in Italy, France, Spain, Germany, Greece, Norway, the UK, the United States, Colombia, Kazakhstan, and Australia.
+Through renewable energy production projects, Eni Plenitude is present in Italy, France, Spain, Germany, Greece, Norway, the United Kingdom, the United States, Colombia, Kazakhstan, and Australia.

 Eni Plenitude also operates in the retail sector, selling energy and energy solutions to a total of 10 million customers in Italy, France, Portugal, Greece, Spain, and Slovenia.

 Eni Plenitude offers e-mobility services in Italy, Austria, France, Germany, Spain, Slovenia, Romania, and Switzerland.